Introduction

 • Refiliming: a new content-based video editing system for creating various kinds of visual effects, which includes but not limited to video composition, ``predator'' effect, bullet-time, depth-of-field, and fog synthesis.

-ACTS is an automatic camera tracking system which can recover camera motion and 3D scene structure from videos and film sequences, providing the ease of automatic tracking.
+ACTS is an automatic camera tracking and depth recovery system which can recover camera motion as well as dense depth maps and 3D scene structure from videos and film sequences, providing the ease of automatic tracking.
 It can track all kinds of the camera motion efficiently and stably, which can be rotational or free-moving.
 It is a cornerstone for many other computer vision tasks. [software]